-Relevance Volume (megaliters/year) Comparison with previous reporting year Please explain Fresh surface water, including rainwater, water from wetlands, rivers, and lakes Relevant 262 Lower Reason for relevancy: Fresh surface water and rainwater withdrawals represent approximately 0.5% of total withdrawals from all sources at Hilton owned and managed properties.
+Relevance Volume (megaliters/year) Please explain Fresh surface water, including rainwater, water from wetlands, rivers, and lakes Relevant 242 Lower Reason for relevancy: Fresh surface water and rainwater withdrawals represent approximately 0.4% of total withdrawals from all sources at Hilton managed properties.
 While a very small percentage, fresh water resources are relevant to our communities and Hilton's water stewardship commitment.
-An increasing number of hotels are collecting rainwater in water tanks/butts for use in landscape irrigation, however these quantities are not measured or reported by the hotels in LightStay.
-Comparison with previous year: Reported withdrawals have decreased by approximately 13%.
-This may be insignificant given the small number of hotels reporting fresh surface water as a primary source.
+An increasing number of hotels are collecting rainwater in water tanks/butts for use in landscape irrigation, however these quantities are generally not measured or reported by the hotels in LightStay.
+Comparison with previous year: Reported withdrawals have decreased by approximately 8%, due to water efficiency and conservation efforts.
 Future trends: We expect that reported freshwater withdrawals, including rainwater and surface water, will increase as more hotels implement and monitor their rainwater capture.
-Brackish surface water/Seawater Relevant 1157 About the same Reason for relevancy: Seawater withdrawals represent approximately 2.1% of total water withdrawals from all sources at Hilton owned and managed properties worldwide.
+Brackish surface water/Seawater Relevant 1058 Lower Reason for relevancy: Seawater withdrawals represent approximately 1.9% of total water withdrawals from all sources at Hilton managed properties worldwide.
 While a very small percentage, water desalinization technologies are relevant to our communities and Hilton's water stewardship commitment.
 Totals include 9 hotels in Egypt, Mexico, Bahamas and Maldives that source the majority of their water from desalinated water, using extracted seawater and an on-site reverse osmosis system.
-Comparison with previous year: Withdrawals are about the same as last year, showing a 2% increase, based on 2017-2018 monthly water data reported by hotels in LightStay.
+Comparison with previous year: Reported withdrawals have decreased by approximately 8.6% due to water efficiency and conservation efforts.
 Future trends: We expect that reported seawater withdrawals will increase slightly with conversions or implementation of reverse osmosis systems for new hotels.
-Groundwater - renewable Relevant 2053 About the same Reason for relevancy: Groundwater withdrawals represent approximately 3.7% of total water withdrawals from all sources at Hilton owned and managed properties worldwide.
+Groundwater - renewable Relevant 1995 About the same Reason for relevancy: Groundwater withdrawals represent approximately 3.6% of total water withdrawals from all sources at Hilton managed properties worldwide.
 While a very small percentage, groundwater resources are relevant to our communities and Hilton's water stewardship commitment.
-Withdrawal totals include 30 hotels with 20%-100% of their water sourced from renewable groundwater resources, located in China, India, Indonesia, Japan, Kenya, Lebanon, Saudi Arabia, Thailand and Turkey.
-Comparison to previous year: Groundwater withdrawals have increased by approximately 3.7% based on 2017-2018 monthly water data reported by hotels in LightStay.
+Withdrawal totals include hotels reporting 20%-100% of their water sourced from renewable groundwater resources, located in China, India, Indonesia, Japan, Kenya, Lebanon, Saudi Arabia, Thailand and Turkey.
+Comparison to previous year: Groundwater withdrawals have minimally increased by approximately 0.7% based on 2018-2019 monthly water data reported by hotels in LightStay.
 Future trends: We expect that reported seawater withdrawals will likely increase in the future due to portfolio growth with the addition of new managed hotels in these regions.
 Groundwater - non-renewable Not relevant <not applicable=""></not> <not Applicable></not Not relevant as we are not aware of any withdrawals taking place from non-renewable groundwater sources.
 Produced/Entrained water Not relevant <not applicable=""></not> <not Applicable></not Not relevant as Hilton does not engage in any activities involving the extraction, processing, or use of any raw material that would potentially result in produced water.
-Third party sources Relevant 51891 Higher Reason for relevancy: Municipal supply represents approximately 94% of total water withdrawals from all sources at Hilton owned and managed properties worldwide.
+Third party sources Relevant 52807 About the same Reason for relevancy: Municipal supply represents approximately 94% of total water withdrawals from all sources at Hilton managed properties worldwide.
 Reported totals are based on monthly water utility bill data entered into LightStay by the hotels or service providers.
-Comparison to previous year: Absolute water withdrawals from municipal supply increased by 5.4% in 2018, due to a 7% growth in the owned and managed portfolio.
-Normalized water withdrawals per building area (liters/m2) decreased by 1.6% in 2018.
-Future trends: We expect that total withdrawals from third party sources will increase in the future due to portfolio growth with the addition of new managed hotels.
-However, normalized withdrawals (liters/m2) will decrease to achieve Hilton's 2030 water reduction target.
+Comparison to previous year: Absolute water withdrawals from municipal supply increased by 1.7% in 2019, due to a 4.5% growth in the owned and managed portfolio.
+Normalized water withdrawals per building area (liters/m2) decreased by 3.1% in 2019.
+Future trends: We expect that total withdrawals from third party sources will increase in the future due to growth of the managed portfolio.
+However, we project normalized withdrawals (liters/m2) will consistently decrease as we work with teams to achieve Hilton's 2030 water stewardship targets.